TABLEALL

 Lunch (Tue, Fri, Sat, Sun only)

-Umi Lunch ONLY course menu
+Umi Lunch course from Oct 2024

 • The price includes our booking fee of ¥8,000